 The largest components of operating expenses for the Financial Services practice group are personnel costs, occupancy costs, and travel and related costs which represented 89.0% and 88.4% of total operating expenses for the years ended December 31, 2012 and 2011, respectively.
 Personnel costs increased \$19.6 million during the year ended December 31, 2012 compared to the same period in 2011, and represented 79.1% and 78.4% of total operating expenses and 69.0% and 67.6% of revenue for the years ended December 31, 2012 and 2011, respectively.
 The increase was primarily due to investments in resources expected to enhance revenue growth at several units, including the addition of teams of professionals to enhance the Company's state and local tax services and the forensic accounting practice, as well as a team of business development managers located throughout the country.
-These investments account for approximately \$1.9 million of the increase in personnel costs.
-In addition to these investments, headcount at the units providing national services increased in response to the increase in demand.
-Included in the increase in personnel costs is the impact of the acquisitions of Thompson Dunavant and Gresham Smith, which accounted for approximately \$6.8 million of the increase.
-Lastly, overall incentive compensation increased for the year ended December 31, 2012 compared to 2011.
-Occupancy costs are relatively fixed in nature and were \$24.4 million for the year ended December 31, 2012 compared to \$23.7 million for the same period in the prior year and were 5.9% and 6.1% of total revenue, respectively.
-Travel and related costs were \$11.5 million for the year ended December 31, 2012 compared to \$10.2 million in 2011, and represented 2.8% and 2.6% of total revenue, respectively.
+These investments account for approximately \$1.9 million of the increase in personnel costs is the impact of the acquisitions of Thompson Dunavant and Gresham Smith, which accounted for approximately \$6.8 million of the increase.
+Lastly, overall incentive compensation increased for the year ended December 31, 2012 compared to \$10.2 compared to \$23.7 million for the same period in the prior year and were 5.9% and 6.1% of total revenue, respectively.
 The increase in travel and related costs was due mostly to increased client development.
-Bad debt expense decreased \$0.9 million for the year ended December 31, 2012 compared to the same period a year ago, and was 1.2% and 1.5% of revenue for the year ended December 31, 2012 and 2011, respectively.
+Bad debt expense decreased \$0.9 million for the year ended December 31, 2012 compared to \$10.2 million in 2011, and represented 2.8% and 2.6% of total revenue, respectively.
+The increase in travel and related costs was due mostly to increased client development.
+Bad debt expense decreased \$0.9 million for the year ended December 31, 2012 compared to \$1.2% and 1.5% of revenue for the year ended December 31, 2012 and 2011, respectively.